A brief history

 Our younger group constructed a Modern Image locomotive depot layout called 'Westfield' and a start was made on our first venture into O gauge, a fictitious Somerset and Dorset branch terminus called 'Compton Abbas'.
 At the same time a small group with an interest in railways across the pond constructed an American 'HO' layout 'Drayton West', a reversal of the town where we meet.

 The present day

 We have between 25 and 30 active members.
 Our current exhibition layout, 'Grindley Brook', is still under construction and replaced 'East Dean' which had been on the exhibition circuit from 2001-2012. ('East Dean' replaced 'Compton Abbas' that retired from the exhibition circuit after eight years).
-Our 'O' gauge test track (with four independent running lines, each with a passing loop to allow another train to be assembled) is fully operational and can accommodate DC and DCC fitted locos and under construction is a new 'O' gauge layout.
+Our 'O' gauge test track (with four independent running lines, each with a passing loop to allow another train to be assembled) is fully operational and can accommodate DC and DCC fitted locos.

-In 'OO', work has just commenced on the planning stage of a new layout.
+In OO gauge, work has just commenced on track laying on our new layout.
 Our OO test track (with four independent running lines and one On3/O16.5) can also be operated with DC and DCC equipped locos.